sinhashubham95/go-actuator/README.md

 3. **Name** - This is the name of the application which is using this actuator library.
 4. **Port** - This is the port where the application is running.
 5. **Version** - This is the current application version.
+6. **Health** - This is used to provide a set of health checkers to derive the health of an application using its dependencies, some of which might be mandatory and some non-mandatory, which helps maintain a robust eye on the application.

 ```go
 import actuator "github.com/sinhashubham95/go-actuator"